Costochondritis is pain in the front of the chest wall. In particular, it is irritation where the bone and cartilage part of the ribs meet.

 - Sharp, localized chest pain, which may be made worse by sneezing, coughing, deep breathing, or twisting motions of the chest

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may do further tests if the diagnosis is not clear.
-Tests to examine the ribs more closely may include:
+Tests to examine the ribs more closely may include a chest x-ray .

 Hot or Cold Compresses